Tagliatelle al Ragù (Classic Italian Meat Sauce Recipe)

 Sauteing vegetables and ground beef for tagliatelle al ragu.

-Brown the ground beef: Add the ground beef to the pot, breaking it up with a wooden spoon.
-Cook until the beef is browned all over, about 10 minutes.
+2. Add ground beef, breaking it up with a spoon.
+Cook until browned, about 10 minutes.
 Season with salt and pepper.

 Adding tomato paste to sauteed vegetables and ground beef for tagliatelle al ragu.